wangshuguo1995/domain_gen/README.md

 </pre>
 Unfortunatley GO Daddy has API restrictions that block repeated calls in succession (after 100-150).<br>

-Therefore the max_requests amount should be left no higher than 100 and the program can be ran every<br>
+Therefore the max_requests amount should be left no higher than 100 (lots of redlines in stdout is a sign that requests are being blocked).

-30 seconds or so (lots of redlines in stdout is a sign that requests are being blocked).
+Domain Gen will make requests until max_requests is reached, and then sleep for 60 seconds.

-The program will terminate when <code>max_records</code> is reached or <code>ctrl-c</code> is pressed.
+The program will only terminate when <code>ctrl-c</code> is pressed.

 REQUIREMENTS: Python3